Learn About Investing in Park City, Utah, Real Estate

 Vacant Land: If you are considering purchasing land for sale in Park City, you will be looking for appreciation.
 This speculative play may reap significant rewards, but you will not have rental income during your time of ownership.
 There is also a possibility that the land has HOA fees, typically lower than a property with a home, but HOA fees are worth considering.

 Commercial: Commercial real estate in Park City tends to be office buildings.
 In Park City, commercial real estate is marketed much like our luxury properties.
 Many of the properties for sale will be on the Park City MLS and this website.
-I strictly work in residential real estate, but with several commercial real estate agents that can help provide the real estate expertise you're looking for when buying commercial property.
+I strictly work in residential real estate, but I have several commercial real estate agents who can help provide the professional service you're looking for when buying commercial property.

 Fractional: Fractional ownership is structured much like a timeshare, but you own the property, not a piece of paper.
 While some investors prefer fractional ownership, I tend to shy away from the property type because of its lack of liquidity and weak appreciation.
 Instead, I'd rather have full ownership rights of a smaller condo and more control over when I'm able to rent or use the property.